ostrosco/device_query/README.md

 * open the MacOS system preferences
 * go to Security -> Privacy
-* scroll down to Accessbility and unlock it
+* scroll down to Accessibility and unlock it
 * add the app that is using `device_query` (such as your terminal) to the list